OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 To start recording tracing information, select the target process in the "Devices" tab and click "Start Method Profiling".
 Click the stop button to stop recording, after which the Traceview tool will open and show the recorded trace.
 Clicking any of the methods in the profile panel highlights the selected method in the timeline panel.

-DDMS also offers a convenient heap dump button that will dump the Java heap of a process to a <code>.hprof</code> file.
+DDMS also offers a convenient heap dump button that will dump the Java heap of a process to a `.hprof` file.
 The Android Studio user guide contains more information about Traceview .

 ###### Tracing System Calls

 Moving down a level in the OS hierarchy, you arrive at privileged functions that require the powers of the Linux kernel.
 These functions are available to normal processes via the system call interface.
 Instrumenting and intercepting calls into the kernel is an effective method for getting a rough idea of what a user process is doing, and  often the most efficient way to deactivate low-level tampering defenses.

 Strace is a standard Linux utility that monitors interaction between processes and the kernel.
 The utility is not included with Android by default, but can easily be built from source via the Android NDK.
 Strace is a very convenient way to monitor a process' system calls.
-Strace depends, however on the <code>ptrace()</code> system call to attach to the target process, so it only works up to the point at which anti-debugging measures start up.
+Strace depends, however on the `ptrace()` system call to attach to the target process, so it only works up to the point at which anti-debugging measures start up.

 If the Android "stop application at startup" feature is unavailable, you can use a shell script to launch the process and immediately attach strace (not an elegant solution, but it works):